cca/libraries_syllabus_notifications/readme.md

 # Faculty Syllabus Notifications

-Take a CSV of our missing syllabi VAULT report and send emails to faculty about which syllabi we expect from them.
+Take a CSV of missing syllabi VAULT report and send emails to faculty about which syllabi we expect from them.
 We skip notifying faculty for courses which do not require syllabi (e.g. Graduate Studio Practice) and work around problematic faculty values like "Staff" and "Standby".

 ## Steps